as-ideas/oil/CONTRIBUTING.md

 # Contributing to oil.js

-Feel free to fork this project and open pull requests to the master branch.
+Feel free to fork this project and [open pull requests](#submitting-a-pull-request) to the master branch.
 We do not accept pull requests to the source files without accompanying tests.
-Bug reports are welcome through the issues tab.
+Bug reports are welcome through the issues tab of the project.

 ## Installation / Build